kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ```

 #### Response
-A processing confirmation response MUST follow the error response format as defined per 1/KP.
+A successful processing confirmation response MUST have zero-length payload.

 Successful response means the bucket has been successfully delivered and processed.